 How to create the perfect business plan in 10 steps

 Every business needs a plan.
-Your business plan will keep you focused and help convince investors to lend you money.
-But how do you write the perfect business plan?
+But how do you write one?
 Here are 10 steps to help you get it right.

 Why do you need a business plan?